 End with a technical audit of your site to make sure your organic presence is optimized!
 (Hint: You can also audit your competitors!)

 What should you include in your competitive analysis?

-Benchmarking your site’s traffic helps you understand how your performance measures up to your peers, and your industry as a whole.
+Benchmarking your site’s performance helps you understand how you measure up to your peers, and your industry as a whole.

-You can use Alexa’s Site Comparison feature to do a side-by-side comparison of ranking and traffic estimations for up to 10 competing sites.
+You can use Alexa’s Site Comparison feature to do a side-by-side comparison of Alexa Rank for up to 10 competing sites.

 You should also gut check the quality of traffic with engagement metrics like:

 When documenting your site’s performance in your competitive analysis template, ask yourself:

 - Is my site underperforming or highly performing compared to my competitors for each metric?

 - Is it an SEO or technical issue?
 (See section: Evaluate SEO)